herjulf/sensd/README.md

    handled, copied and viewed with standard text utilties of your OS.

 *  Last mote report is cached into the file system suitable for URI use.
 The Format is SID/TAG.
+Typical tags are EUI64 and unique serial numbers.
 The different TAGS are left for mote user to define.
 Although the TAGS used in our example setup is included is this draft This for example purposes.

 Both formats can easily the be stored or linked directly in web tree to form a